Divisions/Specialty Units

 Division of Professional Standards

-The Division of Professional Standards is led by Captain Jeffrey Raines.
+The Division of Professional Standards is led by Captain Brian Durling.
 This division encompasses department accreditation, training, public information, social media, and D.A.R.E.
 Officer Programs.The Ridgefield Police Department achieved Tier 3 accreditation form the Police Officer and Standards Training Council (POSTC) in 2016.

 The mission statement of Connecticut Police Accreditation is to “Enhance the professionalism of Connecticut Law Enforcement agencies through voluntary compliance with contemporary, internationally recognized standards of excellence.”